Subject Leaders

 Key Stage 3 Curriculum

-Homework is set regularly and students are expected to research and analyse the work of an artist or to demonstrate their understanding of a technique learned in lessons.
-Students are given clear instructions and marking criteria for each homework task, and are shown examples of what is expected.
+Homework is set regularly, and students are expected to research and analyse the work of an artist or to demonstrate their understanding of a technique learned in lessons.
+Students are given clear instructions and marking criteria for each homework task and are shown examples of what is expected.
 Students have the option to work after school in the art department where art teachers are available to provide guidance if needed.

-Year 8 Day of the Dead Portraits Natural Forms
+Year 8Day of the Dead

-Year 9 Black History Month Graffiti Identity
+Year 9Black History Month

 “A line is a dot that went for a walk” – Paul Klee